kecnry/distl/docs/examples/collections.md

 ![png](collections_files/collections_23_0.png)

 As in the univariate case, [pdf](../api/DistributionCollection.pdf.md) takes a tuple/list/array.
 This time, the pdf will account for the covariance between 'mvg_a' and 'mvg_c', by default.
-As 'mvg_b' is not included, no value will be assumed, but rather will be marginalized over (via [take_dimensions](../api/BaseMultivariateDistribution.take_dimensions.md)).
+As 'mvg_b' is not included, no value will be assumed, but rather will be marginalized over (via [take_dimensions](../api/BaseMultivariateDistribution.take_dimensions.md), see [multivariate examples](./multivariate.md) for more details).

 ```python